IIHermandII/P5-EIT-AAU-512/README.md

 # P5 - RF based drone detection
 ## P5 EIT-512 AAU
-Elektronik og IT, group 512, 12-2023 P5 - Fall project
+Elektronik og IT, Group 512, 12-2023 P5 - Fall project

-This project will be mostily consist of python and Arduino files.
+This project will mostly consisting of Python and Arduino.

-The arduino code is running in the vscode ekstention PlatformIO.
+The Arduino code is running in the vscode extension PlatformIO.
-I recommend you are using the same.
+We recommend you use the same.

+The .grc file contains all the python code for the SDR.
-GNU Radio Companion 3.10.7.0. is the SDR platforme chosen for the project
+GNU Radio Companion 3.10.7.0. is the SDR platform.

 The code is free of use.